nglasl/silverstripe-fusion/README.md

 ![tag](images/fusion-tag.png)

-The fusion tags are managed like any other data object, where tag types reflect those that have been consolidated, and are defined to push changes out to those respective tags.
-This is designed to maintain custom functionality that may directly require a consolidated tag.
+The fusion tags are managed like any other data object, where tag types reflect those that have been consolidated.
+This is designed to push changes out to those respective tag types, maintaining any functionality that directly requires a consolidated tag.

 ### Searchable Content Tagging